 Table 4 to Subpart DDDDD lists the applicable operating limits which must be followed by the applicant.
 The operating limits are based on the type of control device used for each pollutant.
-Ingredion Inc. will be subject to an opacity standard for ES-62C and ES-62F as outlined in item 6 of Table 4 for PM.
+Ingredion will be subject to an opacity standard for ES-62C and ES-62F as outlined in item 6 of Table 4 for PM.
 The opacity standard is 10 percent and compliance with the standard is based on a daily block average of the recorded opacity levels.
+The applicant has had several violations noted in the past for exceeding the 10 percent opacity standard based on a daily block average.
+Notices of Violation have been issued along with Civil Penalties.
+The applicant has paid the penalties and has come back into compliance with this operating limit.

 The facility is also subject to item 8 of Table 4.
 This item states that boilers demonstrating compliance with the emission limits with a performance test must maintain the operating load of each unit such that it does not exceed 110 percent of the highest hourly average operating load recorded during the most recent performance test.
 Compliance with this limit is based on a 30-day rolling average.
+The applicant has maintained compliance with this operating limit.

-Table 7 to the Subpart identifies the methods to establish the operating limits identified above.
+Table 7 of the Subpart identifies the methods to establish the operating limits identified above.
 Item 4 of the Table identifies oxygen as the operating limit used to comply with the CO standard.
 The applicant shall collect oxygen data every 15 minutes during the entire period of the performance test.
 These data points are then averaged for each test run.
 Then, the applicant will establish the lowest hourly average oxygen level over the test runs as the minimum operating limit to be monitored.
 This limit is met by setting the oxygen trim system for both boilers to the minimum average established during the stack test.
+The applicant has demonstrated compliance with this operating limit.

-Item 5 to Table 7 lists the procedure for establishing the maximum operating load during the performance test.
+Item 5 of Table 7 lists the procedure for establishing the maximum operating load during the performance test.
 The operator must collect the operating load or steam generation data every 15 minutes during the entire period of the performance test.
 These data points are then averaged for each test run.
-Then, the average for the three test runs is multiplied by 1.1 to get the 110 percent operating load.
-This is the operating limit to be placed in the permit.
+Then, the highest hourly average for the three test runs is multiplied by 1.1 to get the 110 percent operating load.
 Compliance with this limit is based on a 30-day rolling average.

-Table 8 to the Subpart lists how to demonstrate continuous compliance with the emission limits based on the applicable operating limits.
+Table 8 of the Subpart lists how to demonstrate continuous compliance with the emission limits based on the applicable operating limits.
 Item 1 addresses the installation of a continuous opacity monitor and how the applicant must average the readings over a daily block period.
 Ingredion Inc. already has opacity monitors installed on both boiler stacks.
 These were installed to comply with NSPS Subpart Db.
 Item 10 details the strategy for collecting the operating load data or steam generation data every 15 minutes.
 The daily average operating load or steam generation data must be less than 110 percent of the value recorded during the most recent performance test based on a 30-day rolling average.
 Item 9 refers to the oxygen content but it doesn't apply because the facility operates and maintains an oxygen trim system.
 This system shall be operated with the oxygen level set no lower than the lowest hourly average oxygen concentration measured during the most recent CO performance test as the operating limit for oxygen according to Table 7.
+The applicant has continued to demonstrate continuous compliance using these methods.